Light Up the City

 -

-Awaken Houston is a city-wide movement of prayer, fasting, and preaching, uniting the church to seek personal renewal, revival within our churches, and a spiritual awakening across Greater Houston.
+Awaken Houston is a city-wide movement of prayer, fasting, and gospel proclamation, uniting the Church across Greater Houston to seek personal renewal, revival within our churches, and a spiritual awakening in our city.
+In 2026, we celebrate ten years of unified, collaborative prayer and fasting — a decade of believers coming together across denominations and communities to seek God for spiritual transformation in Houston.

 -